wilsonnnlol/twinew/README.md

 [![GitHub](https://img.shields.io/github/license/wilsonnnlol/TwineW)](https://github.com/wilsonnnlol/TwineW/blob/main/LICENSE)
 ## Overview

-*(Replace this section with a concise description of what TwineW does.
-What problem does it solve?
-What are its main features?)*

 TwineW is a Python package designed to simplify macroing endurance.
 It provides super easy building blocks to construct a working macro, with the ability to make changes easily.

 ## Installation